Sternbergia lutea

 Climate: USDA Zone 7-9

 Sternbergia lutea (L.) Ker Gawl. ex Spreng. is the most often grown of the fall blooming species, found in Europe and Asia.
 In Italy it occurs usually in stony soils, in open areas.
 It is still rather common in rural areas, along country roads.
+Height range: 10-20 cm.
 The first three photos were taken by Angelo Porcelli.
 The fourth photo was taken in the Mani Peninsula, southern Greece, in late October, by Jane McGary.

 Sternbergia lutea, Angelo PorcelliSternbergia lutea, Angelo PorcelliSternbergia lutea, Angelo PorcelliSternbergia lutea, Jane McGary

 Occasionally, multi-petal forms can occur, as in Zephyranthes.
-The first photo taken in habitat by Angelo Porcelli in Apulia - Southern Italy illustrates this.
+The first photo taken in habitat by Angelo Porcelli in Apulia, Southern Italy, illustrates this.
 The next two by John Lonsdale show the typical forms.

 Sternbergia lutea - multi-sepals, Angelo PorcelliSternbergia lutea, John LonsdaleSternbergia lutea, John Lonsdale